-In January, 2013 the Committee, based on the recommendation of Mr. Donahue and a review of market salary data, approved an increase in Mr. Müller's base salary from \$310,000 to \$360,000 in recognition of his expanded responsibilities as President, Cohu Semiconductor Equipment Group resulting from the acquisition of Ismeca in December, 2012, and also approved an increase in Mr. Kabbani's base salary from \$250,000 to \$260,000 subsequent to his promotion to President, Delta Design Systems.
-Additionally, Mr. Donahue recommended, and the Committee approved, base salary increases for Mr. Jones from \$240,000 to \$255,000, and Mr. McFarlane from \$230,000 to \$237,000.
+In January, 2014 the Committee, based on the recommendation of Mr. Donahue and a review of market salary data, approved base salary increases for Mr. Müller from \$360,000 to \$375,000 and for Mr. Jones from \$255,000 to \$275,000.
+No other base salary increases were given to any of our other named executive officers.
+Effective February 3, 2014, the annual base salaries of the named executive officers are as follows:

-Effective February 4, 2013, the annual base salaries of the named executive officers are as follows:
+2013 2014

-Named Executive Officer 2012 Salary 2013 Salary
+Named Executive Officer Salary Salary

-James A. Donahue \$505,003 \$525,000
+James A. Donahue \$525,000 \$525,000

-Jeffrey D. Jones \$240,011 \$255,000
+Jeffrey D. Jones \$255,000 \$275,000

-Samer Kabbani \$250,000 \$260,000
+Samer Kabbani \$260,000 \$260,000

-James G. McFarlane \$230,006 \$237,000
+James G. McFarlane \$237,000 \$237,000

-Luis A. Müller \$310,000 \$360,000
+Luis A. Müller \$360,000 \$375,000

 Payment of bonus amounts, and therefore total cash compensation, depends on the achievement of specified performance goals.
 Typically, achievement of the targeted goals would result in total cash compensation at or near the targeted 50th percentile of Cohu's peer group, which the Committee believes is an appropriate range to enable Cohu to attract and retain key personnel and to motivate our executives to meet Cohu's business goals.
 As a result, the bonuses are targeted at a level that if achieved, and when combined with base salary, would typically result in total cash compensation to the executive at or near the 50th percentile of Cohu's peer companies.
-For fiscal 2012, Mr. Donahue made recommendations to the Committee with respect to target bonus amounts, expressed as a percentage of base salary, for each of the named executive officers.
+For fiscal 2013, Mr. Donahue made recommendations to the Committee with respect to target bonus amounts, expressed as a percentage of base salary, for each of the named executive officers.
 The recommended target bonus amounts were approved by the Committee as proposed.